 The consequences of a felony conviction may haunt former defendants for years after their sentences are complete.
 In Pennsylvania, a felony conviction might cost you your right to own a firearm, depending on what kind of felony is involved.
 Your felony conviction will also show up on any background checks.
 Potential employers often use background checks to screen job applicants, but background checks are also used for housing and education opportunities.
 If you want to start a new career that requires professional licensing, a felony conviction might hinder your ambitions as some licenses require clean criminal records.
 If old felony convictions are holding you back, our legal team can help you work on getting them removed from your record.

 Felony convictions may have consequences that outlast any prison term.
 Our Philadelphia criminal defense attorneys can help you remove these convictions from your record so you can reach your full potential.
-For a free evaluation, call The Law Offices of Lloyd Long at (215) 302-0171.
+For a free evaluation, call The Liberty Law Team at (215) 826-3314.

 How a Felony Conviction Affects Your Gun Rights in Philadelphia